kitschpatrol/shared-config/packages/repo-config/readme.md

 This includes the following:

-- [`.npmrc`](https://pnpm.io/npmrc) with hoisting patterns for \`shared-config\`\` tool access
+- [`.npmrc`](https://pnpm.io/npmrc) with hoisting patterns for `shared-config` tool access
 - `.gitignore` with typical patterns
 - `.vscode` extension recommendations (additional settings and recommendations come from other `shared-config` packages)
 - `.github` folder with workflows:
-  - `github-release.yml` Automates turning turning vX.X.X tags on main into GitHub releases
+  - `github-release.yml` Automates turning turning vX.X.X tags on main into GitHub releases with changelogs
   - `sync-metadata.yml` Populates GitHub repo metadata from package.json

-It's needed to work around some hoisting issues related to plugin resolution in the other `@kitschpatrol/shared-config` packages.

-It's critical that it is applied _before_ any other `@kitschpatrol/shared-config` packages are installed.
+In order to work around some hoisting issues related to plugin resolution in the other `@kitschpatrol/shared-config` packages, it's critical that it is applied _before_ any other `@kitschpatrol/shared-config` packages are installed.

 **See [`@kitschpatrol/shared-config`](https://www.npmjs.com/package/@kitschpatrol/shared-config) for the recommended single-package approach.**